The Unlikely Ones

 The Unlikely Ones is a novel by Mary Brown published in 1986.

 Plot summary

-The Unlikely Ones is a novel in which the characters quest to return the property of a dragon.
+The Unlikely Ones is about 7 "Unlikely" heroes that go on an epic quest that they believe is only to help relieve them of the curses that a local Witch afflicted on them individually.
+However, as the tale progresses, they come to find out that it is more of a self-discovery quest.
+You can also see how the characters progress and grow during the story.

 Reception

 Dave Langford reviewed The Unlikely Ones for White Dwarf #78, and stated that "the book has modest charm and a fresh style, but everything glides along with the happy predictability of a Mills & Boon romance.
 I'd rate it higher if only there were a few genuine surprises".